 This salad is perfect for summer potlucks and family gatherings to bring a little something exotic to the table when we are at home and far away from the hot sun, surf and sandy beaches.
-One of my favourite things about this salad is how engaging and colourful it is – it’s as interesting to look at as it is to eat which makes dinner time a lot more fun.
+One of my favourite things about this salad is how engaging and colourful it is.
 Like our vacations, there’s nothing boring about this salad (but you don’t need a passport to enjoy it!)
 The colours remind me of exploring the islands and the hues of the local blossoming flowers and the beauty of the majestic island sunsets.
 With the inclusion of the tasty chicken, it’s easy to make this a meal salad all on its own or it can complement your ideal island-inspired buffet at your backyard barbecue.
-I hope you love it as much as I do – let me know how it goes in the comments and what you could add to make it even more magical!
+I hope you love it as much as I do.
 Bon appetit and enjoy the flavours of the island!